e00049/e00049/README.md

 <h3 align="center"> Working as a DevOps Engineer since 2021 with certifications in RHCE7, Terraform and Kubernetes </h3>

-<h4 align="center"> - Skills: Linux, Ansible, GCP, Terraform, Kubernetes, Django and Reactjs </h4>
+<h4 align="center"> - Skills: Linux, Ansible, GCP, Terraform, Kubernetes, Django and ReactJS </h4>

 <h4 align="center"> - 💬 Documentation is more Important </h4>